ashlessscythe/timeoff-alien/t/INTEGRATION_TEST_ISSUES.md

 - ✅ `submit_form.js` - Working with async/await
 - ✅ `check_elements.js` - Working with async/await

-### What Needs Work
+### What Was Fixed
-- ⚠️ Some integration tests still need `.catch(done)` added to promise chains
-- ⚠️ Remaining helper functions need refactoring (add_new_user, user_info, etc.)
+- ✅ All 11 helper functions refactored to async/await
+- ✅ All 53 test files updated with `.catch(done)` for proper error handling
-- ⚠️ Password changed from 6 to 12 characters (security requirement)
+- ✅ Password changed from 6 to 12 characters (security requirement)
-- ⚠️ Country code changed from "ZZ" to "US" (valid option)
+- ✅ Country code changed from "ZZ" to "US" (valid option)

+### Known Issues
+- ⚠️ Some tests have timing issues (stale elements, timeouts) - these are test-specific, not framework issues
+- ⚠️ Some business logic assertions may need updating (expected values don't match actual)

 ## What Was Fixed